What's your name?

 With this copy, we’re showing the shopper that we understand their experience of trying countless products without any positive results.
 We then add a little teaser by asking “Will [NeuroMD] finally be the solution?”

 We’re not answering the question right there.
 Instead, the goal is to add a cliffhanger, pique the shopper’s interest, and make them want to learn more.

 This brings us to the second key element of our pitch (and the star of this whole concept)…

-For Diggers—the shoppers who really want to know all there is to know about NeuroMD—we created a long-form sales pitch that is only accessible to those who choose to see it.
+For Healthy Skeptics who wanted to dig deeper, we created a long-form sales pitch that is only accessible to those who choose to see it.

 When the shopper clicks on any of these buttons or links, we hide the other buttons and links (to prevent the shopper from seeing the same content twice) and show them our long-form sales pitch in a lightbox modal.